The Voice Foundation presents The NSDA Research Award

 The NSDA Award shall be awarded by the National Spasmodic Dysphonia Association (NSDA) and The Voice Foundation.
 The Award Committee shall be appointed by the Chairman of the Board of The Voice Foundation.
 This award is for outstanding contribution to new research related to spasmodic dysphonia and related voice conditions including muscle tension dysphonia and vocal tremor.

 Congratulations!
-This year’s winner is Dr. Anke Ziethe, Germany, for the research paper:
+The 2019 winner is Dr. Anke Ziethe, Germany, for the research paper:

 Analysis and Training of Feedback Mechanisms for Phonation and Speech in Patients with Muscle Tension Dysphonia (MTD